brwnj/covviz/README.md

 + `--slop`
     + leading and trailing segments added to significant regions to make them more visible
     + default: 500000
-+ `--project`
-    + can be used to name your indexcov to something more meaningful
-    + default: "NF"
 + `--ped`
     + custom metadata that will be merged with the .ped output of indexcov
     + default: false